 Talcum Powder Settlements and Verdicts

-The current situation was not always the case, though.
 In the very first talcum powder lawsuit, filed in 2009, J&J offered plaintiff Deane Berg $1.3 million to settle out of court.
 However, upon learning that the settlement came with a confidentiality clause, the ovarian cancer survivor decided to reject the settlement and make sure others knew about the dangers posed by perineal use of talc instead.
-Unfortunately, although the jury ultimately ruled in favor of Berg, she was not awarded any damages.
+Unfortunately, although the jury verdict ultimately favored Berg, she was not awarded any damages.

 Talcum Powder Verdicts